 Honesty can make or break your business relationship with an accountant.
 Whether you want them to help you manage your business finances, personal finances, or both, one of the most important questions you can ask an accountant is whether you can achieve your goals.

 Even if they say no, they should be able to show you things you can do to increase your chances of success.
-There are 2 perks here: You know they’re telling you the truth, and showing they’re willing to help you take steps to make sure you do overcome your business or personal cash flow challenges.
+There are 2 perks here: You know they’re telling you the truth, and showing they’re willing to help you take steps to make sure you overcome your business or personal cash flow challenges.

 8. Am I Doing Anything Wrong?

 This is another area where honesty is essential.
 If you’re doing something wrong, your accountant needs to be clear with you.
-Sugarcoating mistakes that are having a negative impact on your business’ financial prospects?
+Sugarcoating mistakes that are having a negative impact on your business’s financial prospects?
 That’s something you just can’t afford.